DataTalksClub/data-engineering-zoomcamp/README.md

   </a>
 </p>

-Interested in supporting our community?
+Would you be interested in supporting our community?
 Reach out to [alexey@datatalks.club](mailto:alexey@datatalks.club).

 ## About DataTalks.Club